refaktor/rye/docs/TOUR_12.md

 ## Reinjections with expression guards

 A comma is a so called expression guard in Rye.
 It can be inserted between expressions to assure you about expression borders.
-Inside an injected block it has another behaviour: It reinjects the argument.
+Inside an injected block it has additional behaviour: It reinjects the argument.

 ```rye
 1 |with {  + 100 |prn , + 10 |prn } |prn